KirtanJhaveri/PursuitProtocol/readme.md

 - **Akka HTTP**: Framework for building REST APIs and managing HTTP requests.
 - **Akka Actors**: Core implementation for modeling game entities and managing game state.

-*The design adopts microservice-like units through Akka Actors and exposes REST API endpoints, allowing external interaction and reflecting the principles of microservice architecture in the context of this graph-based game.*

 ## Deployment: